The European Union: BREXIT

 Key Lecture Points

-- The European Union is one of the largest economic markets in the world and a key American ally and trading partner.
-The evolution of the EU from a regional economic agreement of 6 countries to today’s supranational organization of 28 (27 after Britain exits) countries is unprecedented.
-For this number of nation states to give up any measure of sovereignty to an overarching entity is unique and presents challenges, particularly in times like the recent eurocrisis and the refugee crisis.
+• The European Union is one of the largest economic markets in the world and a key American ally and trading partner.
+The evolution of the EU from a regional economic agreement of 6 countries to today’s organization of 27 countries is unprecedented.
+For this number of nation states to give up any measure of sovereignty to a supranational entity is unique and presents serious challenges, particularly during times of economic and political instability.

-- What are the benefits and the disadvantages of participation in the European Union?
-In a single European currency?
+• What are the benefits and the disadvantages of a single European currency?

-- Do you think the EU will survive?
-Why?
-Why not?
+• Do you think the EU should expand to include Ukraine?
+Why or why not?

 More to Explore